 My hubby is not a fan of warm tomatoes, but I like the way they soften and split a little when sautéed with the kale.
 If you’re not into warm tomatoes, just skip that step and throw them in after the dish is off the heat.

 Now the nutrition info is up for discussion.
 The hubby and I split this meal.
 I personally don’t think it was too much when divided by 2 for a meal.
-You could divide this by 4 and serve yourself four portions of it for lunch if you want to reduce the carbs and calories.
-To me a meal less than 500 calories that is hearty and filling with a high amount of protein, and low in fat is just fine.
-When I worked the Weight Watchers points in my calculator it is surprisingly 11.
+When I worked the Weight Watchers points in my calculator for 2 servings, it is surprisingly 11.
 I would suggest just counting the shrimp for 4 ounces (3 points) and one tablespoon of olive oil (3.5points) but it is up to you.

 - 2 tablespoon extra virgin olive oil